apache/airflow-client-python/docs/AssetApi.md

 Get Dag Asset Queued Event

-Get a queued asset event for a DAG.
+Get a queued asset event for a Dag.

 ### Example